mohan-gupta/OOP-in-Python/README.md

 This type of programming requires much code to perform simple tasks,hence it is better to go for procedure based approach for simple tasks.<br>

-In Python, private, public, protected access specifiers are not available.Everyrhing written in the class will come under public.<br>
+In Python, private, public and protected access specifiers are not available.
+Everything written in the class will come under public.<br>
 If we want to declare a variable as private we can use double underscores before the variable or function name(```__var,__func```).<br>

 Some terminologies used in OOP.<br>

-<b>class</b>      -->  class is simply the blueprint of the Object.<br>
+<code>class</code>      -->  class is simply the blueprint of the Object.<br>

-<b>constructor</b> --> Constructor are special method which are called automatically when the object of the class is created.<br>
+<code>constructor</code> --> Constructor are special method which are called automatically when the object of the class is created.<br>
 		                   constructors are used to initialise class level variables.
 It has no return type.<br>

-<b>object</b>    -->   Object is simply a collection of variables and methods, that act on those methods.<br>
+<code>object</code>    -->   Object is simply a collection of variables and methods, that act on those methods.<br>
 	                       An object is also called instance of a class and the process of creating object is called <b>instantiation</b><br>

-<b>methods</b>    -->   Functions created inside the class are known as methods<br>
+<code>methods</code>    -->   Functions created inside the class are known as methods<br>

 To dive deeper in OOP with Python checkout the Jupyter notebook.